 DfM is well known as the secret sauce of cost downs and improved margins.
 It is rarely done well and almost never covers everything it should or could.
 And in aluminium casting these sins are probably worse than anywhere else.

-The seemingly infinite design flexibility of casting gives it, as a manufacturing medium, far more scope to accommodate production nuances than other methodologies.
+The seemingly infinite design flexibility of casting gives it, as a manufacturing medium, far more scope to accommodate production nuances than other methodology.
 And yet the division between component design, done by OEMs, and casting production, by foundries, frequently means design strategies are not sufficiently joined up to take advantage.

 Ironically, it was the ability to use digital twin simulations to assist the DfM process, that highlighted all the other areas where DfM really played a role.
 It was integrating the heat treatment process into the DfM package that led directly to the concept of Designed Deformation, where a component is designed so that the distortion generated by heat treatment actually forces it into the correct alignment: surely no better example of extreme DfM exists than this.